In July 2024, Google hit pause on its plan to kill third-party cookies in Chrome.

 People talk about GDPR “compliance”, for example, as if it’s not a whole-company initiative and is just something to do with their analytics.
 First-party data should be something your entire business should run on and not just something only your marketing team cares about.

-Watch the PPC Town Hall episode featuring Kerri Amodio - Director, of Digital Advertising at Closed Loop, and Navah Hopkins - Evangelist at Optmyzr below to learn how to collect and manage first-party data.
+Watch the PPC Town Hall episode featuring Kerri Amodio - Director, of Digital Advertising at Closed Loop, and Navah Hopkins - Former Evangelist at Optmyzr below to learn how to collect and manage first-party data.

 Identify how you want to use your first-party data.
 Are you aiming for increased sales or seeking to boost customer loyalty?